YuAo/WAAccountStore/README.md

 # WAAccountStore
-A universal account system for iOS
+A universal and extensible account system